pat8901/DiskAnalyzer/frontend/README.md

 Installing dependencies
 ---------------------------
 Once you downloaded the program you need to make sure all of the required dependencies are installed.
-To do so use the following command, $ npm install \
+To do so use the following command, `$ npm install` \
-This will automatically download all required installs that are found in the package.json file.
+This will automatically download all required dependencies found in the `package.json`.

 # Running Frontend Server
-Once everything has been installed and setup use the following command to start the frontend server, $ npm start \ This will run the server and pull up the page automatically in a web browser.
+Once everything has been installed and setup use the following command to start the frontend server, `$ npm start` \
+This will run the server and pull up a the webpage automatically in a web browser.

 Discalimer
 ---------------------------